giovannibussotti/GIP/docs/source/GIP/Input-and-output-organization.rst

 | \-c            | nextflow configuration file       |
 +----------------+-----------------------------------+

+| The input **genome** file can be a normal text file or gzip compressed file.
+The chromosome identifiers can contain white spaces and extra information other than the chromosome identifier itself (e.g. supercontig identifier).
+However GIP will consider as chromosome identifier just the characters string before the first white space.
+The user must ensure that the chromosome identifiers are the same between the **genome** and the **annotation** files, considering that GIP does not consider any characters coming after the first white space (if any).
 | All additional GIP parameters can be passed with the command line execution, or set in the **gip.config** configuration file.
 | The configuration file hosts the defalt values of all parameters under the ``params{}`` scope.
 | The ``process{}`` scope can be used to customize the configuration of all GIP processes, including the allocation of memory or CPUs.